FlintSable/substring-replacer-microservice/README.md

 ___
 ## Request Data
 1. Prepare the request
-  - Crete a input.json file with a json object with "status": "pending" and a "words" list containing the words or phrases you want processed
+  - Create a input.json file with a json object with "status": "pending" and a "words" list containing the words or phrases you want processed
   - Example of json object in input.json file.
   ```
   {